convo-lang/convo-lang/docs/learn-convo-lang.md

 developers.
 The goal of Convo-Lang is to simplify to development of LLM based applications and provided a uniform syntax for working with all LLMs.

-Convo-lang can be executed in Javascript, Python, from the command line or directly in VSCode via the Convo-lang extension.
+Convo-lang can be used in Javascript, Python, from the command line or directly in VSCode via the Convo-lang extension.
 The core of Convo-lang consists of 2 parts, the Convo-lang language and the Conversation Engine.

 The **Convo-lang** language or just simply "Convo-lang", is used to write prompts in a structured language that can be interchangeably used with different LLMs.